How to Write a Notice to Move Out Letter [+ FREE Template]

 Despite your best efforts and no matter how great your property or the number of amenities you provide, tenant turnover is still something you will have to contend with.
 Alternatively, you might have to make the decision to terminate a tenant’s lease yourself for any number of reasons.
 As a result, you’ll have to write a notice to move out letter to your tenant.
 Because this letter will require specific language and instructions, it can be tricky to write.

-In this post, we’ll provide a sample notice to move out letter.
+In this post, we’ll provide a sample notice-to-move-out letter.
 Next, we’ll review the important information that you must include in your letter to tenants.
-Finally, we’ll answer some additional questions that you may have concerning your letter.
+Finally, we’ll answer any additional questions you may have about your letter.

 This post covers: